 - No directional safety net: When you are ambling along easy to follow, manicured pathways, the only skill you will probably require is the ability to locate your vehicle at the trailhead car park.
 However, when venturing off the beaten track, you will need to up the ante on the awareness front, as there is no one else to point you in the right direction if you happen to drift off with the fairies (Note: Not really a disadvantage for folks that embrace the navigational side of things).

 - Loneliness: There’s an undeniable romanticism about going solo into the wilderness.
 Channelling your inner-Thoreau or Muir.
 Theoretically speaking it sounds great.
 However, for many people the reality is a different story.
-If you don’t enjoy spending much time by yourself in your everyday life, then chances are those same feelings will be magnified whilst out in the woods.
+If you don’t enjoy spending a lot of time by yourself in your everyday life, then chances are those same feelings will be magnified whilst out in the woods.
 That being said, there’s only one way to find out for certain!